 He was also successful in winning a contract to lead the project in delivering training and mentoring enforcement officers in a further 30 locations, 20 of which were at intensive three-day enforcement visits.
 This has developed into Paddy and the team representing Police and Local Authorities around the country in licensing appeals and developing bespoke training packages for the public sector.

 Paddy undertook a full review and report on the licensing policies and procedure for Newham Council in the run up to the Olympics.
 As a result of this, he is retained to represent the authority on licensing appeals, to train staff and members, and advise generally.
 This work has led to his commendation by the Metropolitan Police Borough Commander for his services to licensing and the reduction of crime and antisocial behaviour linked to licensed premises.
-The team has carried out training for Northampton, Portsmouth, Newham, Leeds and Wakefield Councils.
+The team continues to undertake for a number of public sector bodies around the country and Paddy trained all of the District Judges and Deputy District Judges on Licensing Appeals.

 The team has represented the British Transport Police, Metropolitan Police, Dorset Police, Cheshire Police and Humberside Police in major expedited/reviews, closure orders and appeal cases.